-Trello (now acquired by Atlassian Jira) is the most intuitive and flexible Kanban app that can be used as a to-do list creation.
-Getting in our list of the best to-do list apps, Trello lets you create boards and customize it as per your need.
-You can use it for personal to-do list management software, manage your daily to-do tasks on the job, plan your vacation, use at as an event organizer, organize your grocery list, and use it for many other task management.
+Getting in our list of the best to-do list apps, Trello lets you create boards and customize them as per your need.
+You can use it for personal to-do list management software, manage your daily to-do tasks on the job, plan your vacation, use it as an event organizer, organize your grocery list, and use it for many other task management.

-It is a useful tool to make you work more productive by creating cards and workflows of your operation’s process.
-This to do list app makes collaboration with your team easier than before.
-You can create your to-do checklist within the cards in the Trello board.
+It is a useful tool to make your work more productive by creating cards and workflows of your operation’s process.
+This to-do list app makes collaboration with your team easier than before.
+You can create your to-do checklist within the cards on the Trello board.
 Once you mark any to-do list item as done, it will show the progress bar.

 - Create a checklist in cards

-- Attach files, images and share links on Trello board
+- Attach files, and images and share links on the Trello board

 - Synchronize your cards with third-party calendars